Desktop App

 pnpm install && pnpm build

-# 2. Build backend JAR (includes frontend assets)
+# 2. Build backend JAR (includes frontend assets in static/)

 mvn clean package -DskipTests